 #2 Infomediary model

 The infomediary model does not really have any product that they are selling.
 They are not brokers as well.
 Their own interest is to review products and guide buyers on how to make the best decision.
 So, when you get to any site and they provide information on different products, know that they are running the infomediary model of e-business.

 The merchant model is an e-business model where both wholesalers and retailers of particular product and services try to reach out to the customer directly.
 Take for example automobile companies.
 Some of the manufacturers sell directly to customers.
 There are some that also have dealers that sell directly online.

 #4 Manufacturing Model

 Under the manufacturing e-business model, we will observe that organisations that are manufacturers exclusively reach out to target customers through this means in order to sell their products and services directly.

 #5 Affiliate Model

-The Affiliate e-business model offers incentive to potential affiliates who helps to sell products and services on behalf of the manufacturers.
-These are promoted through sharing of links that leads people to pages where such products and services can be purchased.
+The Affiliate e-business model offers an incentive to potential affiliates who help to sell products and services on behalf of the manufacturers.
+These are promoted through the sharing of links that lead people to pages where such products and services can be purchased.